mapanet/NSE/docs/02_Import_INEGI_MG_2025_AGEB.md

     geog        geography,     -- EPSG:4326
-    Population  int NULL,      -- will be filled later Dwellings   int NULL       -- will be filled later );
+    Population  int NULL,      -- will be filled later Dwellings   int NULL       -- will be filled later Occupied_Dwellings   int NULL  -- will be filled later );
 ```